kubernetes-retired/external-storage/local-volume/bootstrapper/README.md

 case of bootstrapper is to make provisioner configurable.
 Below is a detailed flow of how the bootstrap process works:

-- looks for a configmap passed in via flag `-volume-config`; otherwise, a default configmap named `local-volume-default-config` will be created
+- looks for a configmap passed in via flag `-volume-config`.
+By default it looks for the configmap named `local-volume-default-config`.
+A valid configmap must be present for the bootstrap process to run.
 - reads and validates the configmap, then auto-generates missing configurations, see below
 - looks for a service account passed in via flag `-serviceaccount`; otherwise, a